French Press

 Add more water

-Now, fill it all the way to the top with water.
-Put the top on and allow the coffee to brew without pressing it down.
+Add more water to 850g, filling the French Press to the top of the metal collar.
+Put the lid on the brewer and allow the coffee to brew without pressing it down.

 6